neocode-it/paginatejs/README.md

 Display html content in a paginated view & generate exact print-previews with focus on reliability & performance.
 Paginate.js does not aim to replicate the dynamic behavior of a browser's print preview.
 Instead, it converts the html content into a static, paginated preview, ensuring that the layout remains consistent and unaltered when printed.

 ## Limitations
 Paginate.js is focussed on broad css support.
-However, there are some slight limitations in favour of simplicity:
+However, there are some slight limitations in favour of simplicity and cross-browser compatibility:
-- "break-before", "break-inside" and "break-after" css rules are limited to "auto" and "always"/"avoid" (in case of break-inside)
+- "break-before", "break-inside" and "break-after" css rules are limited to "auto" and "page"/"avoid" (in case of break-inside).
+- Repeating footer using "display: table-footer-group" won't work yet, since their implementation turned out to be difficult

 ## Current progress
 This library is still under development, but the core functionality is already working fine so far.